How to apply

-Washington state expanded Medicaid (Apple Health) in accordance with the ACA, utilizing federal funding to provide health insurance for the newly-eligible population (starting in 2017, the state will gradually begin to pay a very small portion of the expense, but it will never exceed 10 percent).
+Washington state expanded Medicaid (Apple Health) in accordance with the Affordable Care Act (ACA), utilizing federal funding to provide health insurance for the newly-eligible population (starting in 2017, the state will gradually begin to pay a very small portion of the expense, but it will never exceed 10 percent).

 As a result, total enrollment in Washington Medicaid and CHIP grew by nearly 613,000 people between the fall of 2013 and August 2015.
 Total Medicaid/CHIP enrollment in Washington grew by 55 percent from late 2013 through August 2015.
 Nationwide, only five states had a higher percentage increase in their Medicaid enrollment.

 In addition to the aged, blind, and disabled, Apple Health Medicaid is available for these Washington residents:

 - Adults with incomes up to 138 percent of poverty

 - Children with household incomes up to 200 percent of poverty are eligible for no-premium Medicaid